grammaton/grammaton.github.io/_posts/2014-12-01-Birmingham.md

 ---
 layout: post
-title: Suona Italiano live in LONDON
+title: Suona Italiano live in BIRMINGHAM
 ---

 2014 Dicember 02 - **A. SAX.** Live at *Birmingham Conservatoire* for **SUONA ITALIANO**